rfortherestofus/blog/006_sparklines_gt/006_sparklines_gt.md

 ## Summarize the data

 Currently, the data set has ~45,000 rows.
-That’s hardly a good size for a table.
+That’s way too big for a table.
 So let’s summarize that.
 Maybe we could just look how much each stock price increased from the earliest to the latest record in the data set.
 That could be interesting.

 ``` r
 rel_changes <- open_prices_over_time |>